-- health information systems/medical networks
+health information systems/medical networks

 The technology transfer from basic research is carried out along the innovation rail ranging from scientific-technical consulting, feasibility study, prototype development, field testing, right up to manufacturing technology.
 Spin-off companies of the IBMT take over, as necessary, system manufacturing as a service, so that the fastest possible implementation of our customers´ needs right up to market readiness is assured.
 Further business segments include the consulting for venture capital (VC) companies, the compilation of studies and expert assessments as well as support for start-up companies.
 The IBMT has been active in Saarland and, since early 2012, in North Rhine-Westphalia (Münster).
 2015 saw the addition of a liaison office in the Fraunhofer-Forum Berlin.
 In 2017, a project centre for stem cell process technology was initiated in Würzburg together with the Fraunhofer ISC, bringing together the materials science expertise of the Fraunhofer IBMT in Chile (Coquimbo) in 2013.
 Furthermore, it hosts a branch facility in the United Kingdom (Babraham, Cambridge) since 2014.
 Acquisition and customer care take place on a global basis.

 The institute is funded through research and development contracts of public and private (mainly industrial) customers.
-The conjunction of broad technological expertise and profound knowledge in the fields of medicine and biology as well as the availability of state-of-the-art technologies from microsystems technology and nanotechnology, right up to IT and simulation, gives it an outstanding position in Europe.
+The close conjunction of broad technological expertise and profound knowledge in the fields of medicine and biology as well as the availability of state-of-the-art technologies from microsystems technology, cryotechnology and nanotechnology, right up to IT and simulation, gives it an outstanding position in Europe.

 With the foundation of the Institute for Biomedical Engineering, i. e. a precursor thereof, by Prof. Dr. Klaus Gersonde in 1987, the Fraunhofer-Gesellschaft was pursuing the aim of advancing natural science and engineering research, modern technology and the technology transfer in the field of clinical research in Saarland in cooperation with the university clinics in Homburg/Saar, the University of Saarland and the institutes of the Helmholtz and Leibniz communities as well as the Max-Planck-Gesellschaft.